Back to Learning CenterBeginner Guide

 What is CMMC?

 CMMC (Cybersecurity Maturity Model Certification) is the Department of Defense's framework for verifying that defense contractors have adequate cybersecurity practices to protect Controlled Unclassified Information (CUI) and Federal Contract Information (FCI).
-It replaces self-attestation with verified assessments.
+As of the July 2026 suspension of Phase 2, verification runs on documented self-assessments affirmed in SPRS while a Department of War task force reviews the third-party assessment model.

 Who needs CMMC certification?

-Any company that handles DoD contracts or is part of the Defense Industrial Base (DIB) supply chain needs CMMC certification.
+Any company that handles DoD contracts or is part of the Defense Industrial Base (DIB) supply chain is subject to CMMC requirements — during the July 2026 Phase 2 suspension, that means current Level 1 or Level 2 self-assessments with SPRS affirmations.
 This includes prime contractors, subcontractors, and any organization that processes, stores, or transmits CUI or FCI.
 Approximately 220,000 defense contractors are affected.

 What are the CMMC levels?

 CMMC has three levels: Level 1 (Foundational) requires 15 basic cybersecurity practices with annual self-assessment.
-Level 2 (Advanced) requires all 110 NIST SP 800-171r2 practices with third-party assessment by a C3PAO.
+Level 2 (Advanced) requires all 110 NIST SP 800-171r2 practices — verified by C3PAO third-party assessment under the Phase 2 mandate suspended in July 2026, and by self-assessment during the suspension.
 Level 3 (Expert) adds NIST SP 800-172 requirements with government-led assessments.

 How long does CMMC certification take?